Skip to main content

 Optional stylus and keyboard accessories

-The Amazon Fire Max 11 earns a 7.8 consensus across Makeuseof, Tom's Guide, and CNET, and a 6.92 SHE HA Dashboard Permanence Score — the lowest in this roundup, with its ceiling set by Fire OS rather than the hardware.
-The 11-inch vivid panel handles south-facing kitchens where the Lenovo Tab M11 washes out, per Tom's Guide comparative brightness testing, and the 14-hour battery is class-leading — a structural advantage during power interruptions.
+The Amazon Fire Max 11 earns a 7.8 consensus across Tom's Guide and MakeUseOf, and a 7.05 SHE HA Dashboard Permanence Score — the lowest in this roundup, with its ceiling set by Fire OS rather than the hardware.
+The 11-inch vivid panel handles south-facing kitchens that dim the Lenovo Tab M11's LCD, and the 14-hour battery is class-leading — a structural advantage during power interruptions.

 Show Mode is the defining differentiator for Amazon households: when the dashboard goes idle, the Fire Max 11 switches to Alexa Show Mode, effectively becoming a secondary Echo Show without extra hardware.
 For kitchens alternating between HA quick-control and Alexa shopping lists, this dual-purpose use case is the clearest buy signal.

 The Kiosk Reliability score of 6.5 reflects Fire OS sideload friction.
 Fully Kiosk is not in the Amazon Appstore; the APK install takes about 15 min and requires one extra permission versus the Play Store path on Android.
 The HA community maintains current APK guides — a one-time setup step.
-The Protocol/Matter Readiness score of 5.0 reflects Amazon's lagging Fire OS Matter roadmap relative to the Android Matter ecosystem the other four devices benefit from.
+Amazon's lagging Fire OS Matter roadmap, relative to the Android Matter ecosystem the other four devices share, is the main reason the Fire Max 11 ranks last.

 What We Love